-Note: "GMO" Registration for food is carried out in compliance of the Customs Union Regulation which prevails any regulations approved on the national level, for example GOR #839.
+Note: "GMO" Registration for food is carried out in compliance of the CU Regulation which prevails any regulations approved on the national level, for example GOR #839.
 However, "GMO" Registration for feed is implemented in compliance with GOR #839.

-The technical regulations (TR) of the EAEU are mandatory for all members of the Eurasian Economic Union.
-Information on the CU TRs was provided in the previous Annual Agricultural Biotechnology Reports in 2014 and 2015.
-The summary of the CU technical regulations are below:
+The technical regulations (TR) of the EAEU are mandatory for all members of the EAEU.
+The summary of the CU technical regulations is provided in RS1760 Biotechnology Annual Report 2017.